Unveiling Hidden Magnons with Anomalous Rotational Symmetry: Modelling magnon spectra

 To substantiate these symmetry-based results we perform exact-diagonalization (ED) calculations of the Raman spectrum on finite clusters, with various distributions of Mn impurities.
 The calculations are carried out using the full pseudospin Hamiltonian $\mathcal{H}=\mathcal{H}_{loc}+\mathcal{H}_x+\mathcal{H}_y$.
 The Raman operator $R_{B_{1g}}$ is implemented according to Eq.~\eqref{eq:Raman_B1g}, and the Raman intensity spectral function is given by

-In Fig. 3, we present representative cases for both (a) the undoped and single-impurity configurations and (b) the two-impurity configurations.
+In Fig. 4a-b, we present representative cases for both the undoped and single-impurity configurations, and the two-impurity configurations, respectively.
 Our focus is on the lowest-energy magnon mode, which is most relevant for the experimental observations.
-In the undoped case, a single one-magnon mode can be reproduced at approximately 12 meV assuming the following model parameters, $J_{xx}=5.2$ meV, $J_{xy}=3.1$ meV, $J_{z}=2$ meV, $E_T=30$ meV which are compatible with the Ca$_2$RuO$_4$ magnetic properties \cite{GretarssonPRB2019,das_spin-orbital_2018}.
+In the undoped case, a single one-magnon mode can be reproduced at approximately 12 meV assuming the following model parameters, $J_{xx}=5.2$ meV, $J_{xy}=3.1$ meV, $J_{z}=2$ meV, $E_T=30$ meV which are compatible with the magnetic properties of Ca$_2$RuO$_4$ \cite{GretarssonPRB2019,das_spin-orbital_2018}.

 The introduction of an impurity breaks the vertical mirror symmetry by inducing a short-range anisotropic structural distortion around the impurity, consistent with the orthorhombicity of the crystal lattice.
-Depending on the magnitude of this local structural change, the strength of the mirror-symmetry breaking can be tuned, resulting in a shift of the emerging double-peak magnon structure to higher energies (Fig. 3(a)). \\ Increasing the number of impurities, e.g. from one to two as in Fig. 3(b), modulates the relative intensity of the two peaks and redistributes the magnon spectral weight, depending on the positions of the impurities relative to the magnetic sublattice and the gradient profile of the structural potential.
+Depending on the magnitude of this local structural change, the strength of the mirror-symmetry breaking can be tuned, resulting in a shift of the emerging double-peak magnon structure to higher energies (Fig. 4a). \\ Increasing the number of impurities, e.g. from one to two as in Fig. 4b, modulates the relative intensity of the two peaks and redistributes the magnon spectral weight, depending on the positions of the impurities relative to the magnetic sublattice and the gradient profile of the structural potential.
 When averaging over different impurity configurations, these effects produce a shift in the magnon energies and a finite broadening of the Raman spectral intensity.
-The resulting outcomes can fairly reproduce the qualitative changes of the Raman spectra observed in the experiments as a function of the Mn concentration.
+The resulting outcomes can reproduce the qualitative changes of the Raman spectra observed in the experiments as a function of the Mn concentration.